nestauk/industrial-taxonomy/reports/glass_nlp_pipeline.md

  - QUANTITY
  - TIME

-I hypothesised that replacing these entities with their entity type name helps keep more information in the bag of words representation, particularly when entity types can be formed into n-grams with other words.
+We hypothesised that replacing these entities with their entity type name helps keep more information in the bag of words representation, particularly when entity types can be formed into n-grams with other words.

 The alternative is that individual dates, people, organisation names etc. are too infrequent in the corpus to contribute information to the topic modelling approach.

-Several entity categories such as `WORK_OF_ART`, `LANGUAGE`, `LAW`, `EVENT` were excluded as an empirical assessment of the classifications appeared in accurate.
+Several entity categories such as `WORK_OF_ART`, `LANGUAGE`, `LAW`, `EVENT` were excluded as an empirical assessment of the classifications appeared inaccurate.

 Furthermore, `PRODUCT` was left out because in this problem context (generating an industrial taxonomy) this is valuable information that we do not wish to homogenise.

 Tokens that are not entities are replaced with their lowercase lemmatised form.